risk-first/website/Debugging-Bets.md

 ## Third Test

 Down to just `H3`,`H4` and `H5`.
-I had definitely seen On-Behalf-Of working two weeks’ ago, but in another app.
-A fairly quick thing to do would be to try and post the message with that other app.
-It was just a case of switching identities.
+I had definitely seen On-Behalf-Of working two weeks’ ago, but in that other app.
+A fairly quick thing to do would be to try and post the message with that other app, but it wasn't installed.
+Instead, I could try my same code out again, but _using the other app's identity_.
 I did this, and lo!
 I still get the “not able to obtain session” error.

 ![Test 3:  Post With Other App](images/generated/practices/debugging/test3.png)

 This ruled out `H3`.
 But there was still a chance I was creating the token wrongly (`H5`).